Skip to content

 Arts colleges hopelessly divided

 It was a 'roundtable discussion', so that is extremely informal.
 Lower house members of the ministry of OCW's 'lead committee' listen to people from the field.
-In this case, all people who are involved in, or lead, arts education.
+In this case, all people involved in, or leading, arts education.
 It was an awkward meeting.

 Cultural Press Bureau opens Arts hotline